The past that makes us.

 The history of Saint Barnabas has been one of growth and renewal.

-Thanks to a generous donation of land by Mr. and Mrs. Fowler McCormick and the design work of architectural firm T.S.
+Following a generous donation of land by Mr. and Mrs. Fowler McCormick and the design work of architectural firm T.S.
 Montgomery, ground was broken on our campus in 1960.
 Our first service in the new Sanctuary was held on September 10, 1961, and Saint Barnabas was consecrated on February 1, 1973 by the Rt.
-Rev. Joseph Harte, S.T.D., Bishop of Arizona.
-We’ve since expanded to include our Memorial Garden, Hutton Hall, the Book and Gift Shop, and the Gwen M. Harris Music Center.
+Rev. Joseph Harte, S.T.D., second Bishop of Arizona.
+We’ve since expanded to include our Memorial Garden, Hutton Hall, the Learning Center, Sean’s Place, the Book and Gift Shop, and the Gwen M. Harris Music Center.

 These additions and remodels have provided the people of Saint Barnabas with a highly functional campus that is able to provide Sunday worship open to all, fellowship in a rich variety of settings, and a wide range of events throughout the year.

 Learn more about Saint Barnabas